 - View, post and review events, favorite places, classifieds, job listings, images, documents, favorites, and forums (plus businesses and organizations can post their own listings).

 - Chat (text, audio, video) with other individuals and groups (both on site and an app for iOS and Android) including send files, work on a shared document, share a whiteboard, share your screen, and send a voice note.
+And our iOS and Android apps let you take most of this functionality with you.

 - Make friends, join and create groups, show off your creations, collaborate on projects, create an online component of whatever’s important in your life that you’d like to share.